ry05/DataDecember-1/index.md

 *Author: Ramshankar Yadhunath*

-> "A judicious man looks on statistics not to get knowledge, but to save himself from having ignorance foisted on him" - Thomas Carlyle
+> "A judicious man looks on statistics not to get knowledge, but to save himself from having ignorance foisted on him." - Thomas Carlyle

 The core of data science is in its ability to help us make decisions and interpret these in ways that would help others understand them.
 In its most basic form, a visualization could help us make decisions.
 For example, a scatter plot could help identify to an extent whether there is a relationship between 2 variables or not.
 However, when the stakes are higher, there naturally arises a need to have more complex methods to judge the usefulness of a decision.
 This is where the concept of statistical tests comes into the picture.